chainer/chainer/docs/source/tutorial/dcgan.rst

 2.5 Prepare updater
 --------------------

-The GAN needs the two models: the generator and the discriminator.
+GAN needs the two models: the generator and the discriminator.
 Usually, the default updaters pre-defined in Chainer take only one model.
-So, we need to define a custom updater for the GAN training.
+So, we need to define a custom updater for GAN training.

 The definition of ``DCGANUpdater`` is a little complicated.
 However, it just minimize the loss of the discriminator and that of the generator alternately.